arunchaudharee/Getting-and-Cleaning-Data-Project/CodeBook.md

 #### Create independent tidy data set
 Find the average of each variable for each activity and each subject.

 1. Using "reshape2" package, Melt the data to have a unique row for each combination of subject and activities
 1. Using "reshape2" package, Cast the melted data getting the mean value.
 1. Write the data out to a file "tidydata.txt"

 #### Variables in the tidydata.txt file
-General description of the file including:
+General description of the file:
- - Dimensions of the dataset
- - Summary of the data
- - Variables present in the dataset

 1. It contains 180 observations of 68 variables.
-1. Variable names of tinydata.txt
+1. Variable names of tinydata.txt:

   [1] "subjectNum"                                   "activity"
   [3] "timeBodyAccelerometer.mean.X"                 "timeBodyAccelerometer.mean.Y"